Kansas City Chiefs: Rivalries

+Divisional rivals

 Oakland/Los Angeles/Las Vegas Raiders

 The rivalry between the Chiefs and the Las Vegas Raiders is considered as one of the NFL's most bitter, extending back into the infancy of the AFL.
 Most notably during the era; both the Chiefs and Raiders appeared in the first two Super Bowl games.
 Since the AFL was established in 1960, the Chiefs and Raiders have shared the same division, first being the AFL Western Conference, and since the AFL–NFL merger, the AFC West.

 The Chiefs lead the regular season series 73–55–2 as of the end of the 2023 season, including a 2–1 playoff record against Las Vegas.

 San Diego/Los Angeles Chargers

 A historic divisional battle for the Chiefs; the rivalry with the Los Angeles Chargers reignited during the 2020s as matchups would feature an offensive battle between Patrick Mahomes and Chargers' pro-bowl quarterback Justin Herbert.
 The Chiefs lead 69–58–1 as of the end of the 2023 season, but the Chargers won 17–0 in the only playoff meeting between the two teams, a 1992 AFC wild card game.